Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

     userBalances[msg.sender] = 0;
 }
 ```
 The inherent semantics of Solidity suggests an *eager* transactional behavior.
-Now let us extend that behavior and add the laziness semantics that we just studied in Haskell's STM implementation.
+Now let us extend that and add the lazy behavior that we just studied in Haskell's STM implementation.
 So imagine Solidity has a construct for `atomic{..}`.
 The code would look like:
 ```javascript
 function withdrawBalance (){
     atomic{                           //Imaginary